 Early repayment charge

-If you’re tied into a deal, it’s likely that you’ll have to pay an early repayment charge if you remortgage before the term ends.
+If you’re tied into a deal, you may have to pay an early repayment charge if you remortgage before the term ends.
 These are usually calculated as a percentage of the outstanding mortgage balance – usually 1%-5%.

 Exit fees